jody-frankowski/42/fillit/README.md

-# Fillit - Fit Tetriminos In The Smallest Square Possible As Fast As Possible
+# Fillit - Fit Geometric Shapes In The Smallest Square Possible As Fast As Possible

 Subject: [fillit.en.pdf](fillit.en.pdf)